gurbindersingh/localstorage-size/README.md

 # Local storage Size

-A simple script for determining the size of local storage in browsers.
+This is a simple script that uses binary search to determine the size of local storage in a browser.
+Unlike other scripts it tells you *exactly* how many characters you can store and due to the binary search it does so fairly quickly.

-> Note: Sometimes clearing the local storage doesn't work.
-Simply reload the page until it does.
+Simple open the [github page](https://gurbindersingh.github.io/localstorage-size/) and click on `Start test`.